Safari MCP: Native Browser Automation for AI Agents on macOS

 When to Use Chrome Instead

-Safari MCP handles 95% of browser automation tasks.
+The Safari server handles 95% of browser automation tasks.
 For the remaining 5%, Chrome DevTools MCP is better:

 - Lighthouse audits — Chrome-only feature